jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 py2qchem(mf, 'h2o.in')
 ```

+> After MOKIT version 1.2.6rc5, a lazy import of functions in this subsection is enabled. `from mokit.lib.py2qchem import py2qchem` can be replaced by `from mokit.lib import *` or `from mokit.lib import py2qchem`.

 Run it using python and then a Q-Chem input file h2o.in and a scratch directory h2o will be generated.
 The orbital file(s) is put in h2o/.
 If you run
 ```
 qchem h2o.in h2o.out h2o